 1. Determine Your Goals

-2. Consider the Layout of Your Outdoor Space
+2. Consider Your Layout

-3. Choose the Right Lighting Fixtures
+3. Choose the Right Fixtures

 4. Use Layered Lighting